-We do not expect to realize any appreciable revenue from product sales or royalties in the foreseeable future, if at all.
-Our revenue sources will remain extremely limited unless and until our product candidates complete clinical development and are approved for commercialization and successfully marketed.
-To date, we have primarily financed our operations through sales of our securities and third party collaborations.
+To date, we have primarily financed our operations through sales of our securities and our collaborations with third parties.
 We intend to seek additional funding in the future through collaborations, public or private equity offerings or debt financings, credit or loan facilities or a combination of one or more of these financing sources.
 On January 4, 2017, we filed a universal shelf registration statement on Form S-3, which was declared effective by the SEC on February 6, 2017, on which we registered for sale up to \$500.0 million of any combination of our ordinary shares, debt securities, warrants, rights, purchase contracts and/or units from time to time and at prices and on terms that we may determine.
 This registration statement will remain in effect for up to three years from the date it was declared effective.
+On April 18, 2017, we closed a follow-on underwritten public offering of 4,166,667 ordinary shares that were registered on the universal shelf registration statement for gross proceeds of \$100.0 million.
+Net proceeds to us from the offering were \$93.5 million, after deducting underwriting discounts and commissions and offering expenses.
+Therefore, we have approximately \$400.0 million of our securities registered and available for sale under our existing shelf registration statement.

 Our ability to raise additional funds will depend on financial, economic and other factors, many of which are beyond our control.
 Additional funds may not be available to us on acceptable terms or at all.
 If we raise additional funds by issuing equity or convertible debt securities, our shareholders will suffer dilution and the terms of any financing may adversely affect the rights of our shareholders.
 In addition, as a condition to providing additional funds to us, future investors may demand, and may be granted, rights superior to those of existing shareholders.
 Debt financing, if available, may involve restrictive covenants limiting our flexibility in conducting future business activities, and, in the event of insolvency, debt holders would be repaid before holders of equity securities received any distribution of corporate assets.

-If we are unable to obtain funding on a timely basis or on acceptable terms, we may have to delay, limit or terminate our research and development programs and preclinical studies or clinical trials, if any, limit strategic opportunities or undergo reductions in our workforce or other corporate restructuring activities.
+If we are unable to obtain funding on a timely basis or on acceptable terms, we may have to delay, limit or terminate our research and development programs and preclinical studies or clinical trials, limit strategic opportunities or undergo reductions in our workforce or other corporate restructuring activities.
 We also could be required to seek funds through arrangements with collaborators or others that may require us to relinquish rights to some of our product candidates or technologies that we would otherwise pursue on our own.